MarcelineVQ/idris2-streaming/README.md

 This isn't a Total streaming library and doesn't make use of more advanced idris features.
 Totality would be great but unlikely since it imposes restrictions of the Functor's/Monad's we're able to make use of.

 On top of general streaming, this package's intent is to provide a basis to stream bytes from sources like files or network.
-To that end there is a Streaming.Bytes module currently intended to be used with the [bytes](https://github.com/MarcelineVQ/idris2-bytes) package but Bits8 methods will be available as well.
+To that end there is a Streaming.Bytes module providing some work in the direction.
+Future work is likely to come in the form of another package that depends on this one and implements streams for [bytes](https://github.com/MarcelineVQ/idris2-bytes)

 Examples are available as a package in the `examples` directory.